mahdihaghverdi/timetp/README.md

     ) from None
 ```

-This piece of code acts as the state 1 and one side of state 2 of our DFA
+This piece of code acts as the state 1 and one side of state 2 of our DFA.

-it starts at the first index of the argument (we are sure that it is a digit), then iterates until we ran out of the sequence of digits
+it starts at the first index of the argument (we are sure that it is a digit), then iterates until we ran out of the sequence of digits.

-If you look the the DFA, we have two loops.
-The loop on the state 2 has two sides, one it loops to get all the numbers
+If you look at the DFA, we have two loops.
+The loop on the state 2 has two meanings, one: it loops to get all the numbers
-two it says there is no letter after this numbers -> so you have to raise a `SyntaxError`. so the reason of the `try except` block and `raise` statement is this
+ and two: it says there is no letter after this numbers -> so you have to raise a `SyntaxError`.

+So this is the reason of the `try except` block and `raise` statement.

 Let's see how it works
 ```python